calvss/jetKVM-audio-expansion/README.md

 The JetKVM reads its serial interface from `/dev/ttyS3` and sends the raw byte packets though the network to a client PC running a python script (`test_piping.py`) that decodes the packets into a standard PCM audio stream.

 Example client command: `ssh root@jetkvm cat /dev/ttyS3 | python test_piping.py | ffplay -f s16le -ac 2 -ar 48k -`.

+# Known issues:
+If you're going to fab this board design you should know the tip and sleeve contacts on the 3.5mm jack footprint are backwards.